Maxim-Mazurok/google-api-typings-generator/gapi.client.displayvideo/readme.md

 await gapi.client.displayvideo.googleAudiences.list({  });

 /*
+Creates a new guaranteed order.
+Returns the newly created guaranteed order if successful.
+*/
+await gapi.client.displayvideo.guaranteedOrders.create({  });

+/*
+Edits read advertisers of a guaranteed order.
+*/
+await gapi.client.displayvideo.guaranteedOrders.editGuaranteedOrderReadAccessors({ guaranteedOrderId: "guaranteedOrderId",  });

+/*
+Gets a guaranteed order.
+*/
+await gapi.client.displayvideo.guaranteedOrders.get({ guaranteedOrderId: "guaranteedOrderId",  });

+/*
+Lists guaranteed orders that are accessible to the current user.
+The order is defined by the order_by parameter.
+If a filter by entity_status is not specified, guaranteed orders with entity status `ENTITY_STATUS_ARCHIVED` will not be included in the results.
+*/
+await gapi.client.displayvideo.guaranteedOrders.list({  });

+/*
+Updates an existing guaranteed order.
+Returns the updated guaranteed order if successful.
+*/
+await gapi.client.displayvideo.guaranteedOrders.patch({ guaranteedOrderId: "guaranteedOrderId",  });

+/*
 Creates a new inventory source group.
 Returns the newly created inventory source group if successful.
 */
 await gapi.client.displayvideo.inventorySourceGroups.create({  });